TradeTrust/decentralized-renderer/README.md

 The Wrapper/ErrorBoundary Component is designed to handle scenarios where a template cannot be rendered correctly.
 In such cases, this component acts as a fallback, displaying a user-friendly error message and stack.

-#### RedactableValues
+#### SelectiveRedaction

-The RedactableValues Component is a powerful tool for safeguarding sensitive information within a document.
-To use the RedactableValues in the decentralized renderer, follow these steps
+The SelectiveRedaction Component is a powerful tool for safeguarding sensitive information within a document.
+To use the SelectiveRedaction in the decentralized renderer, follow these steps

-- Click the "Edit Document" button within the RedactableValues component.
+- Click the "Edit Document" button within the SelectiveRedaction component.
 - Click "Remove" on the redactable values to specify the information you want to remove.
 - Click "Done" on the Component to complete the process.
 - Download the document with hidden values